ev3dev/ev3dev.github.io/docs/getting-started.md

 has to create a unique SSH host ids and take care of a few other housekeeping items.
 After another minute or two, you will see the *brickman loading...* screen.

-When the boot is complete, the LEDs will turn green and you will see something like this on the screen:

-{% include screenshot.html source="/images/brickman/main-menu.png" %}

 You will notice the number in the battery in the upper right corner.
 This displays the remaining voltage of the power supply.
 It is not possible to